All music scores are accessible through Omni searching by Author (i.e. composer), Title, Subject or Boolean.

 LP recordings (33 1/3 rpm) in Music-Storage can be requested at the Circulation Desk for 3-hour in-library use only.
 Album covers and booklet inserts are a valuable source of historical, analytical and performer information.

-Search sound recordings in QCAT using Keyword Boolean to combine any elements (composer, title, genre, opus or thematic catalogue number, instrumentation, etc.) and add the bracketed terms (disc or sound) or the quoted phrase "compact disc" to your search terms to retrieve only recordings:
+Search sound recordings in Omni using Boolean to combine any elements (composer, title, genre, opus or thematic catalogue number, instrumentation, etc.) and add the bracketed terms (disc OR sound) or the quoted phrase "compact disc" to your search terms to retrieve only recordings:

 Uniform Titles are often assigned to music scores because a musical work may be published in multiple editions with varying versions of the title (i.e. variable order of form, medium, key, opus numbering, use of programmatic titles such as Beethoven's Sonata Pathetique for Sonata op.
 13, no. 8, as well as titles in different languages).